microsoft/vsts-extension-color-control/README.md

 #### Grunt ####

-Three basic `grunt` tasks are defined:
+Five basic `grunt` tasks are defined:

 * `build` - Compiles TS files in `scripts` folder
 * `package-dev` - Builds the development version of the vsix package